 Located in northeast Saskatchewan, the Hidden Bay property hosts the sixth largest undeveloped uranium resource in the Athabasca Basin.
 Resources at Horseshoe and Raven have been estimated following N.I.
 43-101 guidelines.
-These deposits contain an estimated 35.0 million pounds U_3O_8 Indicated Mineral Resources and 2.7 million pounds U_3O_8 Inferred Mineral Resources at a cut-off grade of 0.05% U_3O_8 .
+The current Preliminary Assessment Technical Report estimates these deposits contain 35.0 million pounds U_3O_8 Indicated Mineral Resources and 2.7 million pounds U_3O_8 Inferred Mineral Resources at a cut-off grade of 0.05% U_3O_8 .
 West Bear contains an additional 1.6 million pounds U_3O_8 in the Indicated category at a cut-off grade of 0.05% U_3O_8 .
+See the resource table on page 2 for additional information.